cyrus-and/gdb-dashboard/README.md

  1. `default` is the initial value for this attribute.

+ 2. `doc` is the documentation of this attribute which will appear in the GDB help system.
+This key can be omitted.

- 2. `name` is the name of the attribute of the Python object, defaults to the key value.
+ 3. `name` is the name of the attribute of the Python object, defaults to the key value.

- 3. `type` is the conversion callback which accepts the string value and produce a value in another type, or raise an exception.
+ 4. `type` is the conversion callback which accepts the string value and produce a value in another type, or raise an exception.
 This key defaults to the type `str`.

- 4. `check` is a control callback which accept the converted value and returns `True` if the value satisfies the constraint and `False` otherwise.
+ 5. `check` is a control callback which accept the converted value and returns `True` if the value satisfies the constraint and `False` otherwise.
 This key is optional, when omitted no check is performed.